Ernst Stadler: Education

 Stadler was baptised in the Protestant rite, but was given the Catholic Maria as a middle name.
 From 1892 to 1902, he studied at the private Protestant Jean Sturm Gymnasium in Strasbourg.
 Around this time in 1901, Stadler became friends with René Schickele.
 Together with Schickele and other young Alsatian writers including Otto Flake and Jean Arp, they formed Das jüngste Elsaß - an organisation seeking to promote Alsatian culture.
 The group had a magazine called Der Stürmer, with the first issue published on 1 July 1902.

 After graduating from the gymnasium, he enrolled in early 1902 at Strasbourg University where he studied German language and literature, with French and Comparative Literature as his subsidiary subjects.
-Stadler then went to the University of Munich to study philosophy after doing military service in 1902 to 1903.
+Stadler then went to the Ludwig-Maximilians-Universität München to study philosophy after doing military service in 1902 to 1903.
 In December 1904, he published his first volume of poetry, Präludien.
 He was awarded his first doctorate in 1906 from Strasbourg University, and in 1908 was again awarded by the university a higher doctorate.

 Stadler was also a German Rhodes Scholar at Magdalen College, Oxford in the United Kingdom from 1906 to 1908, along with some additional time in 1910.
 He was however not particularly happy living at Magdalen, due to his belittlement by the dons and his social alienation from the college's culture.
 In mid-1907, Stalder sought permission to spend more time at Oxford as a Rhodes Scholar so he could do a Bachelor of Letters, which was accepted by the Rhodes Trust.
 After spending more time studying in Germany, he returned to the UK for the 1910 summer term.
 With his work on the Wieland edition and at Brussels, Stadler fell behind on his Bachelor of Letters dissertation on the history of the criticism of Shakespeare in Germany.
 He submitted it on 3 December 1911 and was then awarded his Bachelor of Letters on 25 March 1912.